 Born at St.-Louis-de-Lotbiniere, Quebec on 18 March 1829, descended from a long line of voyageurs and fur traders, his third great-grandfather, Ignace Lemay dit Poudrier, made a trip out west as a commissioned voyageur in June 1704.
-His grandfather was Jean-Baptiste Ignace Lemay who married Cecille Maillot in1783, and worked for the North West Company (NWC) at Ile-a-la-Crosse, Saskatchewan in 1804.
+His grandfather was Jean-Baptiste Ignace Lemay who married Cecille Maillot in 1783, and worked for the North West Company (NWC) at Ile-a-la-Crosse, Saskatchewan in 1804.
 Joseph’s father was Joseph Isaie Lemay, a navigator from Gentilly, Quebec who came to Minnesota in September 1853 and died at Little Canada, Minnesota on 15 February 1863.

-For a number of years, Joseph lived in the USA and became an American citizen.
+For a number of years, he lived in the USA and became an American citizen.
 In 1855, he was elected as a Member of the Minnesota Territorial House of Representatives, Second District.
-He married Marie Julie Camille Auger on 28 January 1855 at Mendota, Minnesota.
-Camille Auger’s grandfather was Joseph Auger, a NWC clerk who worked at the Red River North fur trading post in 1799.
+He was put in charge of US Customs in the frontier town of Pembina, Dakota Territory [now North Dakota], from which he escaped from a Sioux attack and went to Upper Fort Garry and then to St. Norbert.

 He died on 12 December 1892 and his property in St. Norbert was donated to the local church which, in turn, later donated it for use as an orphanage.

 1881 and 1891 Canada censuses, Library and Archives Canada.

 “Joseph Lemay is dead,” Manitoba Free Press, 13 December 1892, page 5.